EU-Australia Free Trade Agreement

 - The EU wants greater market access for its global firms to Australian government procurement by removing local preference provisions for Australian local small and medium-sized enterprises (SMEs).
 The EU has signalled in its conditions for the WTO Government Procurement Agreement that it wants to remove Australian provisions that allow federal and state governments to give preference for government procurement contracts to local SMEs.
 This Is extremely serious as it is this provision which has enabled state governments to give preference to local steel and other products.
 The danger is that the Australian government will trade this off for agricultural market access.

 - Enforceable labour rights and environmental standards.
-EU agreements have clauses on labour rights, environmental standards, gender equality, animal protection and other social clauses, but they are not fully enforceable through government-to-government disputes in the same way as other chapters in the agreement.
+EU agreements have clauses on labour rights, environmental standards, gender equality, animal protection and other social clauses, but they are not fully enforceable through government-to-government disputes in the same way as other chapters in the agreement. the EU is also demanding that Australia make a clear commitment to net zero emissions by 2050, which Australia has so far resisted.

 The challenge will be to ensure that these social clauses are genuinely enforceable.